-Material matching mainly refers to the selection of welding materials.
+Material matching” primarily relates to the choice of welding materials.

-For low-carbon steel, low-alloy high-strength structural steel and low-temperature steel, the composition of weld metal and base metal is generally not required to be the same, but the mechanical properties are required to be the same as the base metal.
+For low-carbon steel, low-alloy high-strength structural steel, and low-temperature steel, the composition of the weld metal and base metal does not need to be identical, however the mechanical properties must be the same as the base metal.

-For heat-resistant steel and stainless steel, in order to ensure that the weld has high temperature performance and corrosion resistance similar to that of the base metal, the chemical composition of its welding material should be roughly the same as that of the base metal.
+When working with heat-resistant steel and stainless steel, to ensure that the weld has similar high temperature performance and corrosion resistance as the base metal, the chemical composition of the welding material should closely match that of the base metal.

 2. Control the fusion ratio

-During fusion welding, the percentage of the melted base metal in the weld metal is called the fusion ratio.
+In fusion welding, the proportion of melted base metal in the weld metal is referred to as the fusion ratio.